tjbautista01/itg-fsr/fsr/README.md

 I went with soldering, and it worked well as long as I was fast about it; the plastic on the FSR could've melted if I was too slow.

 If I didn't have a soldering iron or if I was not willing to learn to use it, this is one of those moments where I would have had to get crafty.
 The best solution was probably to use actual connectors and plugs, but those weren't something I had around immediately.

+#### Setting up PSX cable
+For wiring up your Arduino board for PSX play, refer to [this link](https://github.com/veroxzik/arduino-psx-controller#playstation-wiring) as it will cover most of what will be needed.

+The only addition is instead of wiring the rumble cable directly to Vin/RAW, a Schottky diode will be needed.
+Wire the rumble lead from PSX cable to the anode (unstriped) end and the Vin/RAW Arduino pin to the cathode (striped) end.

+This is to prevent damaging your PC and/or PS1/PS2 when pad is plugged in both, especially when adjusting thresholds.

 #### Test the Prototype
 I can take my Micro USB cable now to connect the Arduino to my PC.
 On my PC I had the Arduino IDE installed and running.